coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle/README.md

                 );
 }
 ```
-#### BE CAREFULL WHITH ORDER IN ARRAY IT MUST BE parent->grandParent->grandGrandParent... untill the MASTER ACL CLASS DEFINED ABOVE
+#### BE CAREFULL WITH ARRAY ORDER !
+IT MUST BE parent->grandParent->grandGrandParent... untill the MASTER ACL CLASS DEFINED ABOVE

 ## TODO